-This is an important question, and one which requires a review of a few different techniques you can implement to get higher CTR from a Google search.
+This is an important question and one which requires a review of a few different techniques you can implement to get higher CTR from a Google search.
 I have tried and tested these factors and they have worked for me, so they should work for you too.

 Let’s have a look!

-Star rating in Google search:
+1. Star rating in Google search:

 Showing star ratings in a Google search is a powerful way to get more CTR.
-Not only does it make your results stand out within the search engine results, it also helps in getting clicks.
+Not only does it make your results stand out within the search engine results, but it also helps in getting clicks.

-If you write review articles, such as web hosting or web apps reviews for example, you can use the Google Rich Snippet star rating to make your reviews stand out.
+If you write review articles, such as web hosting or web app reviews, for example, you can use the Google Rich Snippet star rating to make your reviews stand out.
 These star ratings work to rank the product you are reviewing, and they clearly stand out.